Image credit: Tru Earth

 Many toxic chemicals in laundry detergents are flushed into the environment where they can harm marine life.
 Others are designed to stay on fabrics long-term to give our clothes a fresh smell and bright glow.
 As we live and sweat in our clothes, these chemicals are absorbed through our skin or inhaled, which can affect our health.

-Luckily, NP/NPEs have mostly been phased out of laundry detergents in many places such as the United States, the EU, China and Canada.
+Luckily, NP/NPEs have been phased out of laundry detergents in many places such as the United States, the EU, China and Canada.
 However, NP/NPEs still remain common in many developing countries.
 A study conducted in June 2020 by Toxic Links, an environmental NGO, tested ten Indian detergent brands and six major bodies of water in the country.
 All showed elevated levels of the harmful toxin.

-Another harmful chemical found in detergents which has seeped its way into our drinking water is 1,4 Dioxane.
-This chemical is omitted from the list of ingredients on labels because it is not strictly an added ingredient, but a byproduct of the manufacturing process.
+Another harmful chemical found in detergents that has seeped its way into our drinking water is 1,4 Dioxane.
+This chemical is omitted from the list of ingredients on labels because, strictly speaking, it is not strictly an added ingredient, but a byproduct of the manufacturing process.
 It is considered a probable human carcinogen according to the Environmental Protection Agency (EPA), which states that it has caused “vertigo, drowsiness, headache, anorexia and irritation of the eyes, nose, throat, and lungs in humans.”
 Additionally, “damage to the liver and kidneys has been observed in rats chronically exposed in their drinking water” and “tumors have been observed in orally exposed animals.”
-A study by Citizens Campaign for the Environment has found that 1,4 Dioxane is present still today in many common detergents.
+A 2019 study by Citizens Campaign for the Environment has found that 1,4 Dioxane is present still today in many common detergents.
 So far, in the United States, the state of New York is the only one to have imposed a ban on this chemical.

 Phthalates are usually omitted from ingredients lists because they are hidden behind the ‘fragrance’ label.
-Manufacturers are not legally obliged to disclose what their fragrances are composed of because they are considered ‘trade secrets.’
+Manufacturers are not legally obliged to disclose what their fragrances are composed of because they are considered “trade secrets.”
 The chemical, which is used in washing detergents to prolong that fresh laundry scent, is known to disrupt hormone and reproductive systems.

 Many other chemicals used in fragrance can cause irritation or are carcinogenic, such as p-dichlorobenzene, styrene oxide, galaxolide, triclosan benzyl acetate or benzyl alcohol.